BenD2006/COMP1004Project/README.md

    - The password is then generated using a fixed set of characters to meet these requirements, and outputted on the main site.

 6. Checking of a password:
-   - Finally, the user has the option to input a password that they have made, and the program checks it against the basic password requirements
+   - Finally, the user has the option to input a password that they have made, and the program checks it against the basic password requirements.
+If the password meets these requirements, the user is told the password is a good password, and can then save it using the above methods.
+The basic requirements are:
        - 8 Characters
        - Upper and Lower Case Characters
        - Numbers
        - Special Characters

-     If the password meets these requirements, the user is told the password is a good password, and can then save it using the above methods.
+In order to use the site, a master username and password must be created, alongisde answering 2 recovery questions which are used if the password is forgotten to reset it.
+Once this is done, the user can login and utilise all the other features documented above.
+Once logged in, all passwords can be accessed.
+The data can be all cleared if necessary using the clear storage button located in the top right of the software.

+The settings page can be used to change the background colour of the pages, allowing the page to be accessible to all.
+This can once again be accessed using the button in the top right of the software.